-More common than you might think bursitis foot pain is caused by a number of factors.
+More common than you might think, bursitis foot pain is caused by a number of factors.
 Some are very easy to address while others take a little more effort.
-But, getting relief from foot pain caused by bursitis will have a big impact on your daily activities and quality of life.
+But, getting relief from bursitis in your foot will have a big impact on your daily activities and quality of life.
 Learn more about what causes foot bursitis and how you can treat it.

 Your foot is equipped with its own cushioning system that helps reduce the impact of walking and running on hard surfaces.
 Orthopedic Surgeon and Sports Medicine Specialist, Dr. Jeffrey Tedder, explains, "The bursa is a fluid-filled sac that’s located around joints to help them function.
 When these are inflamed or irritated, it’s called bursitis, and can decrease the amount of motion in the joint.
 This most commonly occurs in the heel, hip, knee, shoulder, and thumb."

 If the bursa in your foot becomes inflamed from overuse or injury, you may experience pain, swelling, or bruising in your heel, arch, or metatarsal area (ball of foot).

 Heel, arch, or metatarsal pain

 Redness or warmth anywhere on the bottom of your foot

 Swelling of the heel or arch

 Pain that is worse when you flex your toes or bend your foot